French Drain vs. Surface Drain: Which Is Better?

-If you live in Louisiana you know that when it rains, water logging can be an annoying issue.
+If you live in Texas you know that when it rains, water logging can be an annoying issue.
 Stagnant water pooled in your yard can be a sore sight as well as a breeding area for mosquitos and the diseases they carry with them.
 Worse yet, the foundation of your home can be affected when water doesn’t drain well.
 We will cover more on this last aspect later in the article.

 But did you know why this problem is particular to our part of the country?
 The clay and silt soil of the southeast United States doesn’t allow water to easily drain into the ground.
 When it rains, water accumulates in yards because the soil is incapable of absorbing the water.